corda/corda/docs/source/node-administration.rst

 ++++++++++++++++++

 Database replication is a powerful technique, but it is very sensitive to destructive SQL updates.
 Whether malicious or unintentional, a SQL statement might compromise data by getting propagated to all replicas.
-Without a rolling snapshots strategy, data loss due to a SQL statement will be irreversible.
+Without rolling snapshots, data loss due to such destructive updates will be irreversible.
 Using snapshots always implies some data loss in case of a disaster, and the trade-off is between highly frequent backups minimising such a loss, and less frequent backups consuming less resources.
 At present, Corda does not offer online updates with regards to transactions.
 Should states in the vault ever be lost, partial or total recovery might be achieved by asking third-party companies and/or notaries to provide all data relevant to the affected legal identity.